Traveling to Bhutan: 5 Reasons You’ll Fall in Love With This Himalayan Kingdom

 Since I was already in India I entered by land from the hectic and insufferable border city of Jaigon into the tranquil and composed town of Phuentsholling.
 The difference was outstanding, and even I could see in my tour guide’s face that he didn’t enjoy coming to the Indian border.
 We took as least time as possible and headed to the capital of Thimpu, where we would continue the tour over to Punakha, Phobjikha Valley then to Paro and Ramthangkha where we climbed to the top of the iconic Taktsang Monastery, better known as Tiger’s Nest.

-Best Things to Do In Bhutan
+Best Things to Do in Bhutan: A Local Travel Guide

 So, if Bhutan has sparked your interest do your research.
 Like peeking through the keyhole of an impressive Buddhist door, you won’t see the whole picture, but you will get a glimpse of something truly unique and magical.